miklevin/MikeLev.in/_posts/2024-10-05-ollama-websocket-chat.md

 serve()
 ```

+## Using AI to Create Seamless Todo List Interactions

 I can now imagine gluing these together.
 I can also imagine failing to do so.
 The solution?
 A cautious AI-assisted one.
 First, let me thing what blending
 these two apps would mean.
 I believe it is that every time you did an action on
 the todo list, there would be a corresponding streaming communication in the
 background.
 In essence, every time you interacted with the app, it has a chance
 to chat with you.

+## The Rise Of AI-Powered Chat Integration In FastHTML Apps

 Your, the user's, only way to chat back is through the use of the program, which
 "it can see".
 In case you see the impending integration of the local Ollama